 Visible lice and eggs

-Another obvious symptom is seeing visible lice or their eggs, also known as nits, in the pubic hair.
+Another obvious symptom is seeing visible lice or their eggs, also known as nits, in the grown region.
 Adult pubic lice are tiny but visible, often looking like small crab-like creatures.
 Lice eggs look like small white or yellow dots attached to hair shafts.

 How to Diagnose Pubic Lice